How the original Ben Day dots got into the original American comics

 - When The Graphic took up the same type of colour printing from the 1870s, they used London-based printer Samuel Hodson.

 - By the later 1880s, though, there is evidence that The Graphic had shifted colour printing to Paris, where it appears that the “dry” or “dust ground” relief aquatint method was now used, called resin grain chromotypography.

 - Though many of the key plates in The Graphic‘s colour prints continued to be wood-engraved, by the late 1880s and 1890s they were also using the new photomechanical process.

 Dickes, Leighton and their successors put relief metal plates for colours firmly on the map.
 But as noted, most of their black key plates, and most black and white illustration, was still printed from wood engravings.

-Until Firmin and Charles Gillot.
+Until the inventions of Firmin and Charles Gillot.

 Now, thanks to the inventions of Firmin Gillot and his son Charles in Paris, images could be acid-etched onto a metal printing plate directly, in relief, then printed alongside text.